samanazadi1996/Sam.AutoCommitMessage/README.md

-# Automate Your Git Commit Messages with Sam.AutoCommitMessage
+# Automate Your Git Commit Messages with AutoCommitMessage

 In the fast-paced world of software development, maintaining a clear and consistent commit history is crucial.
-Enter **Sam.AutoCommitMessage**, a Visual Studio extension designed to automate the generation of commit messages for Git repositories.
+Enter **AutoCommitMessage**, a Visual Studio extension designed to automate the generation of commit messages for Git repositories.
 This tool not only enhances productivity but also ensures that your commit history remains organized and meaningful.

 ## Getting Started

-To start using Sam.AutoCommitMessage, follow these simple steps:
+To start using AutoCommitMessage, follow these simple steps:

 1. **Install from Marketplace**:
    - You can install the extension directly from Visual Studio or download and install it from this [link](https://marketplace.visualstudio.com/items?itemName=SamanAzadi1996.AutoCommitMessage).